itspb03/SimCommAnalytics/README.md

 ---

 ## **Overview**
-This project processes video files, extracts audio, segments it into **5-second chunks**, transcribes speech using **Whisper**, and performs **sentiment analysis** using a transformer model.
+This project processes video files, extracts audio, segments it into **fixed-length** or **silence-based chunks**, transcribes speech using **Whisper**, and performs **sentiment analysis** using a transformer model.
 The results are saved as CSV files and can be visualized using histograms and pie charts.

-The project consists of two main scripts:
+The entire functionality is encapsulated in a single main script:
+ **`app.py`** –This script integrates all components of the pipeline and is divided into clearly labeled sections through comments:

-- **`datahandling.py`** – Handles video downloading, audio extraction, transcription, and sentiment analysis.
+  -**Data Handling** – Manages video/audio input, chunking, transcription, and sentiment analysis.

-- **`data_plots.ipynb`** – Reads the processed CSV files and generates visualizations.
+  -**Data Plots** – Generates sentiment-based histograms, pie charts, and line plots.

+  -**Streamlit UI** – Provides an interactive web interface for uploading videos, selecting analysis options, and visualizing results.

 ---